SNAP Benefits in Iowa: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your SNAP and EBT Cash balance in real-time.
-You can also get cash back on eligible purchases at stores like Target, Walmart, Kroger, Costco, and others.
+Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.

 Download Benny to take control of your spending and get more out of your EBT benefits.